21BCS9692/Fraud-Detection-System-using-python/README.md

 ```
 model = pickle.load(open("model.pkl", "rb"))
 ```
 Refrence : The code in this project was inspired by the [article](https://thecleverprogrammer.com/author/amankharwal/.)
-Online Payments Fraud Detection with Machine Learning.
+Fraud-Detection-System-using-python